tigerbeetle/tigerbeetle/docs/reference/transfers.md

 This is a unique identifier for the transaction.

-As an example, you might generate a [random id](../design/data-modeling.md#random-identifier) to identify each transaction.
+As an example, you might generate a [ULID](../design/data-modeling.md#time-based-identifiers) to identify each transaction.

 Constraints: